 According to Value Penguin, the average credit card debt in each household in America is $5,700!

-Americans will pay nearly $140 billion on credit card interest in an average year.
+Unfortunately, people living in the U.S. will pay nearly $140 billion on credit card interest in an average year.
 And more than 10% of families say their debt is so high, they doubt they will ever get it down to zero balances.
+This can quickly become overwhelming.

 It would be a smart move to cut up those cards, close the accounts and use cash for necessary purchases within a controlled budget.
 But if you’re not quite ready for that drastic step, there are new ways to recoup some of these charges.
 One of those ways is Cushion.